 Richard Thomas, Harvard University

-Dylan Review is available free of charge.
-Two issues per year will be published.
-The suggested donation is $15 per issue to cover operational costs.
-Donations in any amount are greatly appreciated.
+Dylan Review publishes two issues per year, free of charge.
+The suggested donation is $15 per issue to cover operational costs, though donations in any amount are greatly appreciated.
 All contributions may be tax deductible to the fullest extent allowed by law as advised by a tax professional.
 Funds in excess of operational costs will be used to sponsor activities such as workshops, invited lectures and exhibitions pertaining to Dylan's art.

 Dylan Review is published by "The Master's Hand, Inc.", a 501(c)(3) non-profit corporation.